OUR Process: Keeping with the Spirit of Stuttgart

 Once the right car has been acquired, it’s brought to our expert builders, who have been specializing in further improving brilliant German cars for 95 years.
 They give every car a thorough mechanical and physical inspection and catalog everything it could possibly need, and then they get to work completely disassembling it.

 The engines are sent straight to a team led by an AMG master tech with more than 35 years of experience, where he was responsible for the engine work on iconic creations such as the original “Red Pig”.
 Utilizing only period-correct tuning techniques, each engine is meticulously rebuilt for optimum power and reliability.
-In the case of our 230 GE builds, the original 2.3-liter engine - the same block used in the 190 EVO - is rebored to 2.8 liters as standard, improving its power output from 125hp to 250hp.
+In the case of our Puch 230 GE builds, the original 2.3-liter engine - the same block used in the 190 EVO - is rebored to 2.8 liters as standard, improving its power output from 125hp to 250hp.

 Suspension components, brakes, and transmissions are completely rebuilt using only parts manufactured by suppliers that Porsche and Mercedes-Benz use directly - if it’s not good enough for them, it’s not good enough for us.
 The freshly painted and chromed body components are then reunited with the interiors and internals back at the workshop, where the cars are reassembled using all-new hardware.
 Some eight months after the process begins, a thorough series of final tests are performed to make sure everything is working perfectly, the only then is a vehicle approved to be christened a Banyan and provide its lucky new owner with an unparalleled experience in contemporary classic motoring.